Charles Marriot Culver: Uruguay

 Upon being awarded the Fulbright award in 1990 for his nationwide contributions in the United States, Culver was asked to give several conferences pertaining to bioethics and medical ethics throughout Uruguay.
 Many of these conferences took place in the country's national Congress (The General Assembly of Uruguay), the Universidad Católica del Uruguay Dámaso Antonio Larrañaga as well as other institutions throughout Montevideo.

 Argentina

 After leaving Dartmouth in 1992, Culver taught classes at the only U.S-accredited school in Argentina, Asociación Escuelas Lincoln, and with the then dean of the school, Raymond McKay, helped establish the Lincoln University College, a program that allowed students to start their studies in Argentina and later transfer to a university in the United States with accredited courses.

 Brazil

 Culver gave several bioethics talks in São Paulo, Brazil.
 He was awarded the Jabuti Prize for the best medical book published in Brazil in 1996.

-Later life

 Barry University

 Culver returned to the United States and settled in Miami, Florida, in 1994.
 He was associate director of Barry University's Physician Assistant Program, a program he helped found and accredit.
 At Barry University, he was also professor of medical education at the School of Graduate Medical Sciences.